kaechele/certbot-dns-pdns/README.md

 plugin uses the PowerDNS HTTP API to request modifications for the DNS-01 challenge.

+A design goal of this plugin is to use the minimal amount of custom code to achieve integration with PowerDNS.
+As such it uses the existing Lexicon-based DNS framework in Certbot.

 ## Installation

 1. Install the plugin from PyPI